 Von dem Hagen said those using a retinol cream or serum to allow it to absorb in the skin for 20 to 30 minutes before applying another product on top.
 It is also imperative to use sunscreen daily to protect skin while using retinol, as it can become more sensitive to sun.

-Alster told TODAY she always advises her patients who are considering pregnancy, or are pregnant or nursing to consult their obstetrician before beginning or continuing their retinol treatment.
+Alster said she always advises her patients who are considering pregnancy, or are pregnant or nursing, to consult their obstetrician before beginning or continuing their retinol treatment.
 Other retinoids, such as prescriptions like Isotretinoin that's taken orally to treat acne, have shown harmful side effects for pregnant women, including miscarriage.

-Von dem Hagen highly recommended incorporating a retinol product into a skin care routine at age 30, three to four times a week.
-By the 40s, every other night is beneficial and in the 50s, 60s and beyond, incorporate a retinol product five to seven times per week.
+Von dem Hagen highly recommended incorporating a retinol product into a skin care routine at age 30 three to four times a week.
+By your 40s, every other night is beneficial and in your 50s, 60s and beyond, incorporate a retinol product five to seven times per week.